• Home

 The Skipwith-Roper Homecoming: The Capital Campaign

-The JXN Project has been awarded a $1.5M grant for capacity building from the Mellon Foundation to support "The Skipwith-Roper Homecoming".
-Additionally, the Maggie Walker Community Land Trust recently donated 10 parcels of land, which will serve as the reconstruction site for the Skipwith-Roper Cottage.
-With the latest support from the Mellon Foundation and Maggie Walker Community Land Trust, JXN has raised approximately $2.25M of its fundraising goal.
+The JXN Project has been awarded a $1.5M grant for capacity building from the Mellon Foundation and $950K for capital costs from the Commonwealth of Virginia to support "The Skipwith-Roper Homecoming".
+Additionally, the City of Richmond's Maggie Walker Community Land Trust and Richmond Redevelopment and Housing Authority donated 11 parcels of land, which will serve as the reconstruction site for the Skipwith-Roper Cottage.

 JXN invites institutions to support the project through in-kind support and sponsorship packages that range from $1M to less than $5K.
 For more information, please contact info@thejxnproject.org.
 JXN also invites individuals to contribute by clicking the below "DONATE NOW" button.